Authors: | B. Militzer, F. Gonzalez-Cataldo, S. Zhang, K. P. Driver, F. Soubiran

 On Windows, install Python as well as

 Cygwin with g++ version 10.2.1.
-Then run
+Compile and run the resulting

-fpeos.exe and open the resulting PDF files with cygstart.
+fpeos.exe.
+Open the PDF files with cygstart.

 (3) Files included